 By default, Microsoft Word uses Bing as the default search engine to search for a word in Word documents.
-But if you wish, you can configure or change the default search engine in Microsoft Office from Bing to any other, like say, Google.
+But if you wish, you can configure or change the default search engine in Office from Bing to any other, like, say, Google.
 Word includes a feature that lets you use another search engine and change it to your personal favorite.
-Here are the steps to configure the default search engine in Microsoft Office apps like Word.
+Here are the steps to configure the default search engine in Microsoft Office apps.

 Change the default search engine in Office apps

-Press Windows Key + R to open the Run dialog box and type: regedit and hit OK.
+Press Windows Key + R to open the Run dialog box, type regedit and hit OK.
 Next, navigate to the following key:

 Now, in the right pane, create a new String Value and name it SearchProviderName.